 - 1 package circular mandoo wrappers (or Japanese gyoza or Chinese wonton wrappers)

-- In a large mixing bowl, gently combine meat, onion, cabbage, tofu, and noodles.
+- In a large mixing bowl, gently combine ground beef or ground pork, onion, cabbage, tofu and noodles.

-- In a separate bowl, combine garlic, sesame oil, soy sauce, salt, and pepper.
+- In a separate small bowl, combine garlic, sesame oil, soy sauce, salt and pepper.